mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

   ``virtualenv venv``
   ``source venv/bin/activate``

-If you successfully activatet your virtual ennvironement than your Promt should look something like this ``(venv) user@host:StuRa-Mitgliederdatenbank``.
+If you have successfully activated your virtual ennvironment than your prompt should look something like this ``(venv) user@host:StuRa-Mitgliederdatenbank``.
 The last step is to install the requirements.txt in the virtual environement.